iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.7.0 (241526)/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.gov.nsw.service 1 reviews"/>
 </p>

+> Check your app security.
+Every time I download one of these state check in apps, I get spammed callers within a day calling me.
+Unacceptable and a breach in privacy!
+Fix this<br> :date: __2021-05-01 08:29:17__

 > Very frustrating as it keeps saying my email is not valid when logging in and when I try to create an account, it says that email already in use.
 Can't get in at all.
 I've uninstalled and re installed, I've checked local time on clock.
 Don't know what else to do<br> :date: __2021-04-29 08:14:40__